-Our large and varied Group business offering is reflected in the breadth and complexity of our UK supply chain that has more than 3,000 established members.
+Our large and varied Group business offering is reflected in the breadth and complexity of our UK supply chain that has more than 4,000 established members.
 We engage with a wide variety of organisations for a broad range of goods and services - primarily corporate, construction and property related, but also some more specialist requirements.

-Our supply chain members are diverse not only in the goods and services they provide, but also in the size and structure of their organisations - from the very small to multi-nationals.
-We encourage smaller businesses to apply to join our supply chain in order to promote local business initiatives in the UK.
+Our supply chain members are diverse not only in the goods and services they provide, but also in the size and structure of their organisations - from the very small microbusinesses and

+SME's to multi-national and International Corporations.
+We actively encourage smaller businesses to apply to join our supply chain in order to promote local business initiatives in the UK.